 high school student, who is now a military historian in Moscow.
 As result, I

-gained many Russian friends, and today remain in frequent email contact with
+gained many Russian friends, and today remain in frequent email and Skype contact with

 several of them.